anand9499/Identify-Customer-Segments/README.md

 The project used a proprietary data set of German population data and customer data from a mail-order company to be able to identify under-representation and over-representation of customer segments between the two populations.

-The project involved data wrangling and feature engineering to develop a data set for analysis, using Principle Component Analysis to segment the data and KMeans to compare segments between the two datasets.
+The project involved data wrangling and feature engineering to develop a data set for analysis, using Principal Component Analysis to segment the data and KMeans to compare segments between the two datasets.

 # Key Findings